TheLartians/Ccache.cmake/README.md

 # Ccache.cmake

-A simple _Ccache_ integration for _CMake_, based on [this](https://crascit.com/2016/04/09/using-ccache-with-cmake) article by Craig Scott.
+A simple, Xcode compatible _Ccache_ integration for _CMake_, based on [this](https://crascit.com/2016/04/09/using-ccache-with-cmake) article by Craig Scott.

 ## About